“Dr. Baxter, I don’t think she’s breathing!”

 “Right here,” she said, tapping the top of his head.

-“Tessa, is that the girl?” asked my mother, watching the girl shiver and hug her cardigan close to her body.
+“Tessa, is that her?” asked my mother, watching the girl hug her cardigan close to her body.

 The girl snapped her head towards me.
 “H—how do you know my name?
 How did I get here?
 I was...the last thing I remember was going to the bathroom.”